ValdemarGr/gql/docs/server/integrations/relational.md

   // We can declare how this table is referenced in sql (or some other query language) def table = void"home"

-  // Set of columns that uniquely identify a row
-  // The dsl will add the table alias to all column related methods def tableKeys = keys(void"id" -> int4)

   // The SkunkTable trait gives some convinience methods for declaring columns val (idCol, id) = sel("id", int4) val (nameCol, name) = sel("name", text) val (addressCol, address) = sel("address", text)

+  // The projection that uniquely identifies a row in the table def tableKey = id
 }
 // We get some methods if show how given an alias we can get a table val homeTable = skunkTable(HomeTable)